gitlabhq/omnibus-gitlab/doc/settings/configuration.md

 ## Disable user and group account management

-By default, omnibus-gitlab takes care of creating system user and group accounts as well as keeping the information updated.
+By default, Omnibus GitLab takes care of creating system user and group accounts as well as keeping the information updated.
 These system accounts run various components of the package.
 Most users do not need to change this behaviour.